windsywinds/mission4/README.md

 ## About The Project

-A service that can be called to analyse an image of a car use the the description of the vehicle to find matches in a local database of similar vehicles.
+A service that can be called to analyse an image of a car using the description of the vehicle to find matches in a local database of similar vehicles.

 ### Built With